reltoom/Choices-Saga/README.md

 ![Playing the Puzzle](readmeimages/playingpuzzle.png)

 When the user changes all the Xs into Os, the puzzle is solved.
+In the story text itself is a very suttle clue on how to solve it.
+The black iron door which is painted gold in the corner and in the center -- all odd numbers once.

 ![Winning the Puzzle](readmeimages/puzzlewin.png)